 A simple 12 hour light cycle is ideal for Garter snakes, so have any lights on during the day, and off at night ie 8am -8pm.
 You can use a timer if you wish to ensure a proper routine.
 We would also recommend using a 2% UVB light with your snake, as this will help to more closely mimic their conditions in the wild, however this is not compulsary.

 It is important to provide your snake with fresh water every day, ideally in a bowl that is large enough for the snake to submerge in as these snakes are often found in bodies of water in the wild.
 If you choose to use a very large water bowl, be sure to check you have adequate ventilation to avoid developing respiratory or skin infections etc.

 Hides and Décor

 The snake will require a few hides in the vivarium so that it can feel secure.
 By having 2 or 3 in different areas the vivarium (providing at least one in both the hot and the cold side) the snake will be able to chose the one that is at the best temperature.
 Plastic plants are also good to use, as these look very attractive in the vivarium as well as offering privacy.

 In the wild Garter snakes eat a variety of prey, including amphibians, earthworms, fish and small rodents.
 In captivity we tend to offer then a mixture of frozen whole fish and small mice.
 It is important if feeding fish and worms etc to supplement the foods with a vitamin powder as freezing causes the development of thiaminase, an enzyme which destroys thiamin.
 Frozen fish and amphibians however, are not as easily come across as mice, and although a diet of just mice is not a completely natural diet for a garter snake, they are nutritionallly complete and there is no risk of parasites.
-In which case a diet of mice is actually the recommended food source to offer your snake.
+In which case a diet of mice is actually the recommended food source.